Other Functions

 BOTTOM

-The BOTTOM function sorts the records using the first parameter as the criteria, and then returns the value of the second parameter assessed on the last (highest sort value) row of the sorted list.
-The function returns NULL if there are no records.
+The BOTTOM function sorts the records using the first parameter as the sort criterion, then returns the first non-null value of the second parameter assessed on the last row (highest sort value) of the sorted list.

 BOTTOM(<Parameter_1>,<Parameter_2>)